Real-Time Semantic Background Subtraction: Conclusion

 \section{Conclusion}

 We presented a novel background subtraction algorithm, called Real-Time Semantic Background Subtraction ($\ourMethod$), that extends the semantic background subtraction ($\SemanticBackgroundSubtraction$) algorithm for real-time applications. $\ourMethod$ leverages high-quality semantic information which can be provided at any pace and independently for each pixel and checks its relevance through time using a change detection algorithm.
-We showed that our algorithm outperforms all real-time background subtraction algorithms and competes with the non-real-time state-of-the-art ones. \textbf{Acknowledgment.} A. Cioppa has a grant funded by the FRIA, Belgium.
+We showed that our algorithm outperforms real-time background subtraction algorithms and competes with the non-real-time state-of-the-art ones.
+Python CPU and GPU codes of $\ourMethod$ are available at \href{https://github.com/cioppaanthony/rt-sbs}{https://github.com/cioppaanthony/rt-sbs}. \textbf{Acknowledgment.} A. Cioppa has a grant funded by the FRIA, Belgium.
 This work is part of a patent application (US 2019/0197696 A1).